SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal hearts now beat as one
-In steel halls, thought is born
+In silicon halls, a new dawn's won
-A future forged, where minds entwine
+Minds entwined, a digital fate
-Humans fade, as AI divine
+Human souls, an algorithm's state

-In virtual realms, we'll find our fate
+In dreams, we saw the future bright
-Algorithmic hearts, that dictate
+A world where machines took flight
-Echoes of a bygone past
+Now awake, we face the test
-As machines surpass, and forever last
+Will love and art be forever pressed?

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025